 Here, we provide an overview of Johnson & Johnson’s legal issues as well as our thoughts about the safety of personal care products.
-Finally, we’ll give you a list of the best, all-natural products to use instead of those manufactured by Johnson and Johnson.
+Finally, we’ll give you a list of the best, all-natural products to use instead of those manufactured by Johnson & Johnson.

 What You Need to Know About the Johnson & Johnsons Lawsuits